hudson72/english-quiz-generator/README.md

 Back-end part of the project includes:
 * new user registration
 * user authorisation
-* creating a new quiz and questions
+* creating and saving new quizzes and questions to database
-* listing, updating and deleting existing quizzes and questions
+* listing, updating and deleting existing quizzes and questions from database
+* data validation

 ### Upcoming
 #### Front-end